https://taplowgroup.com3

 If you can identify your emotional triggers and biases, you do so with their influence.
 The effectiveness of EI comes into play when you can show your people how to encourage them and generate an atmosphere of trust, openness & productivity.

-Now, let's explore the significance of each component in effective leadership:
+Now, let's explore the traits of emotional intelligence in effective leadership:

 Self-awareness